albasyir/hexagonal-platform-manager/README.md

 | RabbitMQ       | 👷🏼‍♂️  |
 | Kafka          | 👷🏼‍♂️  |

-## Getting Started
+## Contributing
-To get started with this project, follow these steps:
+To contribute to this project, follow these steps:

 1. Clone the repository.
 2. Install dependencies: